-3.3.10 Special Tests and Condonement
+5.3.2.
+Special Tests and Condonement

 No summative assessments will be condoned.
-Summative means all assessment marks that contribute to the final mark of a subject.
+Summative means all assessment marks that contribute to the final marks of a subject.

-- 3.3.10.1 If a student misses a summative written, oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reasons it was impossible for the student to complete an assessment.
-This certificate must be submitted to the programme coordinator, no later than one week after the date of the missed assessment. - 3.3.10.2 In addition, a special test may be granted to students with borderline academic results. - 3.3.10.3 The special assessment may take the form of an oral, may be set at the end of the period of registration, and may include a wider scope of work than the original assessment. - Any student who misses an assessment and who does not qualify for a special assessment, and any student who qualifies for a special assessment but fails to write it, shall be awarded a zero mark for the missed assessment. - A student who qualifies for a special test granted for borderline academic results, but fails to write it, or achieves lower than their original results, shall be awarded their original results.
+3.3.10.1.
+If student misses a summative written, oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness, and a declaration that for health reason it was impossible for the student to complete an assessment.
+This certificate must be submitted to the programme coordinator, no later then one week after the date of the missed assessment.

+3.3.10.2.
+In addition, a special test may be granted to student with borderline academic results.

+3.3.10.3.
+The special assessment may take the form of an oral, may be set as the end of the period of registration, and may include a wider scope of work than the original assessment.

+- Any other student who misses an assessment and who does not qualify for a special assessment, and any student who qualifies for a special assessment but fails to write it, shall be awarded a zero mark for the missed assessment. - A student who qualifies for a special test granted for borderline academic result, but fails to write it, or achieve lower than their original result, shall be awarded their original results.

-3.3.11 Student Appeals
+5.3.3.
+Student Appeal